 Complex carbohydrates help your body produce glycogen which delivers energy to your muscles while proteins are essential to help repair and build muscles as well as produce hormones.
 Then there are fats, vitamins and minerals to factor in.

 The Solution: Balance Your Diet

 Think carefully about what you’re eating.
-As well as vitamins and minerals, your diet should be made up of:
+As well as vitamins and minerals, aim to consume a diet made up of around:

 10% saturated fats

 10-15% unsaturated fats

 The Problem: Too Much Strain When You’re Not Running

 If you’re working hard, stressed or playing lots of other sports, the body still needs time to recover if you are going to run at your best.

 The Solution: Take it Easy

 It might sound obvious, but you need some rest and relaxation.